mweidner037/list-positions/README.md

 ### Utilities

+#### Min and Max Positions

+The constants `MIN_POSITION` and `MAX_POSITION` are defined to be the minimum and maximum Positions in any Order.
+They are the only Positions with `bunchID: "ROOT"`.
+You'll mostly use these to create positions at the beginning or end of a list: e.g., `order.createPositions(p, MAX_POSITION, 1)` will create a position after `p`.

+You can also use `MIN_POSITION` and `MAX_POSITION` as List keys, like any other Position.
+Note: Attempting to insert before `MIN_POSITION` or after `MAX_POSITION` will throw an error.

+For LexPositions, use `MIN_LEX_POSITION` (`""`) and `MAX_LEX_POSITION` (`"~"`).

 #### Cursors

 A _cursor_ points to a spot in the list between two values - e.g., a cursor in a text document.

-Internally, a cursor is represented as the Position (or LexPosition, for LexList) of the value to its left, or `Order.MIN_POSITION` if it is at the start of the list.
+Internally, a cursor is represented as the Position (or LexPosition, for LexList) of the value to its left, or `MIN_POSITION` if it is at the start of the list.
 If that position becomes not-present in the list, the cursor's literal value remains the same, but its current index shifts to the left.

 Convert indices to cursors and back using methods `cursorAt` and `indexOfCursor`, on classes List, Outline, and LexList.
 (These are wrappers around `positionAt` and `indexOfPosition` that get the edge cases right.)